antoinenry/MyUnityUtilities/README.md

 # Single Scriptable Object Utilities
 - A very small addition to its base class ScriptableObject
-- Adds a "Current" static reference and toggle
+- Adds a "Current" static reference and a "isCurrent" bool to instances
+- Toggle one instance as "isCurrent" automatically updates the static  "Current" and the other instances' "isCurrent"
 - Facilitates singleton-ish design: the class (abstract) allows multiple instances but ensures there's only one "Current"